rouanw/bookworm-lessons-talk/puku.md

 * Be wary of null / empty returns from methods
 * Keep HTTP standards in mind
+* Write a failing test for the defective case

 ---
 ##Unfriendly error pages